djmaity/md-davis/docs/source/tutorials/acylphosphatase.rst

     2ACY_structure      MQEWLETKGSPKSHIDRASFHNEKVIVKLDYTDFQIVK	98
                         : .**:.    .:::.:.         .   :.* *

-3. create a TOML file to specify which alignment file corresponds to which chain and which sequence label corresponds to which data as shown below:
+3. Create a TOML file to specify which alignment file corresponds to which chain and which sequence label corresponds to which data, as shown below:

 .. code-block:: toml